 The pipeline is owned by Norpipe Oil AS.
 ConocoPhillips is the operator of the pipeline operations, with an interest of 35.05 percent.

 Gassco, a company owned by the Norwegian state, is the operator of the integrated transport system for gas from the Norwegian Shelf to countries further south in Europe and the UK.
 The operatorship includes the gas pipeline from Norpipe’s Y connection, which is connected to the pipeline about 10 kilometers south of Ekofisk.
-Gassco also operates the Emden terminal and the booster platform B-11 located on the German continental shelf.
+Gassco also operates the Emden terminal.

 Prior to the change in the gas distribution system on 1 January 2003, Norpipe a.s. was the owner of the gas pipeline, while Norsea Gas A/S was the owner of the Emden terminal.
 ConocoPhillips was the operator of the gas pipeline, the terminal and the booster platforms B-11 and H-7.
 The H-7 platform was disconnected from the pipeline, de-manned in 2007, and removed in 2013.
 The B-11 platform was bypassed during the summer 2013, and the installation was removed in 2015.